 Canadian residents are entitled to a limited lifetime cumulative exemption from tax on net capital gains (actual gains less actual losses) realized on the disposition of certain property.
-The 2023 indexed maximum cumulative exemption in respect of qualified property, other than farm or fishing property, is \$971,190.
+Prior to the release of recent draft legislative proposals, the 2024 indexed maximum cumulative capital gains exemption available to shelter capital gains realized on the disposition of qualified farm or fishing property or qualified small business corporation shares (see below) was \$1,016,836.
+The 2024 federal budget and corresponding draft legislation introduced an increase in the LCGE limit to \$1,250,000 with respect to dispositions that occur after June 24, 2024.
+Indexation of the LCGE will resume in 2026.